diademiemi/Lineation/README.md

 First I create a start and finish line<br> And then I link these two together<br> So they start and stop at the same time | I then set the first border for this start line
 ![Demo1](img/demo1.png) | ![Demo2](img/demo2.png)
 Step 3 | Step 4
-I then define a second border for the start line<br> This way the players are enclosed and can not jump over the line | I then set an area for this start line<br>In start lines this is only for sending the messages<br>So I make this area big to include potential spectators
+I then define a second border for the start line<br> This way the players can not jump over the line | I then set an area for this start line<br>In start lines this is only for sending the messages<br>So I make this area big to include potential spectators
 ![Demo3](img/demo3.png) | ![Demo4](img/demo4.png)
 Step 5 | Step 6
 I now set a border for the finish line | And finally, I set an area for the finish line too<br>In finish lines this is the area used to detect players